rajshukla-github/rajshukla-github/README.md

 #### MERN and Android Developer

 I'm an enthusiastic "Web and App Developer" with almost 3 years of experience.
 I've collaborated with others on numerous projects/hackathons and completed personal projects in MERN stack.
-Coequally, I'm was involved in "Competitive Coding" with regularly participation in weekly and monthly competitions.
+Coequally, I'm involved in "Competitive Coding" with regularly participation in weekly and monthly competitions.
 I believe in my personal philosophy that "If data is the FUEL, then we are the ENGINE".

 Skills: MongoDB || ExpressJS || ReactJS || NodeJS || JavaScript|| Java || Python || C++ || C